-The Malecón (boardwalk along the water) in Ajijic is absolutely stunning, and spreads quite far along the edge of town.
+The Ajijic Malecón (boardwalk along the water) is absolutely stunning, and spreads quite far along the edge of town.
 Take a leisurely stroll and soak in the view.
 There are palm trees lining the edge, and this is where you can find the “AJIJIC” sign.
-The Malecón is beautiful both at day and night.
-There are a few restaurants and bars along the path as well, where you can stop to grab a drink while admiring Lake Chapala.
+The Ajijic Malecón is beautiful both at day and night.
+There are a few Ajijic restaurants and bars along the path as well, where you can stop to grab a drink while admiring Lake Chapala.

 Ajijic Museo de Arte (AMA)

 Ajijic both attracts artists and inspires art.
 There are even urban sketching groups that meet every Wednesday.
 With such a high density of artists in the area, there is of course a space to showcase their work, which is the AMA- Ajijic Museo de Arte.
 It’s on the western side of town and costs 40 pesos to enter.

 Parroquia San Andres is a Catholic church located one block from the Plaza Principal, and is dedicated to Saint Andrew the Apostle.
 The church is a historic building with a unique blend of Spanish colonial and traditional Mexican architectural styles, featuring interesting rock work on the outside and religious artwork on the inside.
 It plays an important role in the religious and cultural life of Ajijic, hosting regular masses, weddings, and other religious ceremonies.
 It is also a popular tourist attraction due to its picturesque location, rich history, and beautiful architecture.

 This is a cute French-style cafe, popular with the expats in town.
 There is a great patio out front with tables and chairs.
 The people working here are very friendly and speak both English and Spanish.